skip to log on skip to main content

 Type:

-Remember, ANZ will never ask you to:
+In a genuine ANZ call, SMS message or email, we will never ask you to:

 • Share sensitive information like your One Time Passcode (OTP), verification code (for payment), PIN or card details.